valeriosouza/jetpack-whatsapp/readme.txt

 The icon of WhatsApp only appears on smartphones and tablets devices.

 = It is not working on Windows Phone. =
-For some reason, we do not know or WhatsApp application, or Windows Phone, the button does not work and remove these devices.
+For some reason, we do not know or WhatsApp application, or Windows Phone, the button does not work these devices.

 == Screenshots ==